-A new way to eat baked apples – Caramel Cheesecake Stuffed Apples with walnuts sweetened with caramel sauce.
-Makes 4 apples for dessert.
+A new way to eat baked apples – Cheesecake Stuffed Apples filled with walnuts and caramel sauce.
+Makes 4 apples as a dessert for two people.

 - 4 baking apples, cored